 If a PE injury occurs, the student must tell the appropriate PE teacher who will determine if the injury requires ice or other attention.
-Ice will be provided in the gym.
-If further treatment is indicated, the student will be sent to the nurse's office with a pass directly from PE.
-With all head injuries, the student should be assessed in the Nurse's Office and a Head Injury report form be filled out within 24 hours of the incident.
-Once completed, submit these forms to Catherine Shaw for principal's review and signature.
+Ice will be provided in the nurse's office.
+If further treatment is indicated, the student will remain in the nurse's office with a pass directly from PE.
+With all head injuries, the student will be assessed in the Nurse's Office and a Head Injury report form be filled out regarding the incident.
+One copy is kept at school and one is sent home.
+The nurse will call home and talk to the student's guardian.